 Qualified Bilingual Staff Program

-Bilingual staff working in healthcare settings are often used to interpret for patients who speak the same language.
-Being bilingual is not enough to interpret.
-There are federal regulations and accreditation standards about effective communication in healthcare.
+Bilingual staff working in healthcare settings are often pulled aside to interpret for patients who speak the same language.
+However, being bilingual does not mean one has the right competencies to interpret.
+There are federal regulations and accreditation standards about effective communication in the healthcare industry.
 The Qualified Bilingual Staff (QBS) Program educates bilingual staff on the legal and ethical requirements associated with interpreting for limited English proficient (LEP) patients and family members in a clinical setting.
-Program participants are equipped with the necessary skills to provide high quality interpreting during clinical encounters.
+QBS candidates, at the end, are equipped with the necessary skills to provide high quality interpreting during medical encounters.

 Miscommunication between patients and providers may result in misunderstandings, loss of information, and medical errors.
-Linguistically and culturally appropriate healthcare services are central to providing high quality care and improving patient outcomes.
+Providing linguistically and culturally appropriate healthcare services is central to providing high quality care, and is associated with achieving improved patient outcomes.
 Qualified bilingual staff are an integral part of providing culturally and linguistically excellent care.